 Why should I hire a real estate pro to buy or sell a house?
-If you've ever asked that question, the quick answer is: Guidance.
+If you've ever asked that question, the quick answer is guidance.
 You need a real estate pro to guide you, no matter where you land on the home buying or selling spectrum.

-Access to the Multiple Listing Service (MLS) is critical to selling a home and real estate pros have it.
+Access to the Multiple Listing Service (MLS) is critical to selling a home and real estate pros have this tool in their toolbox.
 The MLS is the most up-to-date database of all homes for sale.
-A listing on the MLS is also important because every other real estate pro in the area will have access to info about your home.
+Real estate listings on the MLS are also important because every other real estate pro in the area will have access to the details about your home.
 The MLS maximizes your reach to a greater pool of potential buyers.

 Unless you negotiate for a living, it pays to have a real estate pro in your corner.
-Whether fielding bids for your home, or making bids on a home you want, agents know how to negotiate.
+Whether fielding bids for your home or making bids on a home you want, agents know how to negotiate.
 And negotiation just may be the biggest part of the real estate game.
 With the hot housing market now, bidding wars will be a reality for both buyers and sellers.
 The real estate pro you hire works for you to get you the best deal.

 To buy or sell a home you need to accurately complete a lot of forms, disclosures, and legal documents.
 A real estate agent ensures you cross every ‘t’ and dot every ‘i’ to help you avoid having a transaction fall through and/or prevent a costly mistake.
 And when you hire a real estate pro, you will set up a real estate contract with your agent.
 This contract protects you, whether you're buying or selling a home.
 An agent also protects you on offers and counteroffers, using a purchase contract.
 This contract protects you in the event you want to back out of a deal.
 Your agent will have your back--an invaluable reason when it comes to dealing with the myriad details involved in buying or selling a home.

-A real estate pro is your guide on journey that has many twists and turns.
+A real estate pro is your guide on a journey that has many twists and turns.
 Your agent helps ensure that the buying or selling of your home goes smoothly.
 And your agent guides you through each step in the transaction process.
-It’s a long list that includes contracts, escrow, title search, mortgage approval, closing costs, inspections, offers, contingencies, final walkthrough, signing, and more.
+It’s a long list that includes contracts, escrow, title search, mortgage approval, closing costs, home inspections, offers, contingencies, final walkthrough, signing, and more.
 A real estate transaction is never easy—and it is often the biggest investment anyone makes in a lifetime.
 Guidance through a transaction process is vital.

 Real estate pros love homes.
 If you’ve never met one, it may be the first thing you’ll notice when you talk to your agent.
 Their passion for their work matters, because you are dealing with a big investment.
 You want someone on your side who loves the product they are acquiring, or selling, for you.

-Learning More About Hiring a Real Estate Agent
+Learn More About Hiring a Real Estate Agent

-Here's a lesser-known secret about why you should hire a real estate pro.
-A pro also has access to info on other properties for sale that may not be advertised.
-Plus, they regularly connect with their network of local agents to learn about homes coming on the market.
+Here's a trade secret on why it's a good idea to hire a real estate pro.
+Agents also have access to info on other properties for sale that may not be advertised.
+Plus, they regularly connect with their network of agents at other local real estate companies to learn about homes coming on the market.